MugeniAI05/MugeniAI05.github.io/_posts/2024-05-26-fraud-detection-using-ML.md

 * Random Forest = 0.99
 * XGBoost = **1.00**

-Given that fraud detection prioritizes minimizing false negatives while balancing false positives, we used **F1-score** and **AUC** as the primary evaluation metrics.
+Given that fraud detection prioritizes minimizing false negatives while balancing false positives, I used **F1-score** and **AUC** as the primary evaluation metrics.
 XGBoost achieved near-perfect performance on both metrics, making it the model of choice for deployment.

 <br>
 <br>